django-crispy-forms/django-crispy-forms/docs/helpers.rst

 Fundamentals
 ~~~~~~~~~~~~

 You might be thinking that helpers are nice, but what if you need to change the way the form fields are rendered, answer is layouts.
 Django-uni-form defines another powerful class called `Layout`.
-You can create your `Layout` to define how the form fields should be rendered: order of the fields, wrap them in divs or other html structures with ids or classes set to whatever you want, add things in between, etc. And all that without writing a custom template, rather fully reusable without writing it twice.
+You can create your `Layout` to define how the form fields should be rendered: order of the fields, wrap them in divs or other structures, add html, set ids or classes to whatever you want, etc. And all that without writing a custom template, rather fully reusable without writing it twice.
+Then just attach the layout to a helper, layouts are optional, but probably the most powerful thing django-uni-form has to offer.

-A Layout is constructed by what I like to call layout objects, which can be thought of as form components.
+A Layout is constructed by layout objects, which can be thought of as form components.
 You assemble your layout using those.
-For the time being, your choices are: ButtonHolder, Button, Div, Row, Column, Fieldset, HTML, Hidden, MultiField, Reset and Submit.
+For the time being, your choices are: `ButtonHolder`, `Button`, `Div`, `Row`, `Column`, `Fieldset`, `HTML`, `Hidden`, `MultiField`, `Reset` and `Submit`.

 All these components are explained in helper API docs.
 What you need to know now about them is that every component renders a different template.
-Let’s write a couple of different layouts for our form, continuing with our form class example (note that I’m not showing the full form again):
+Let’s write a couple of different layouts for our form, continuing with our form class example (note that the full form is not shown again):

 Let's add a layout to our helper::